Embroidermodder/libembroidery/README.md

 ### To Do

+1. Basic features.
+   1. Translate emb-outline.c to C89 (started).
+   2. Interpret how to write formats that have a read mode from the source code and vice versa.
+   3. Identify sources that break down the binary formats we currently don't understand.
+   4. Better documentation of the structure of the headers for the formats we do understand.
+2. Code quality and user friendliness.
    1. Combine stitch and thread memory management tools into the EmbArray functions.
 Remove linked list code.
-1. Translate emb-outline to C90 (started).
-1. Document all structs, macros and functions (will contribute directly on the web version).
+   2. Document all structs, macros and functions (will contribute directly on the web version).
-1. Add more command line flags to embroider to control the specific algorithms used in coversion and creation of patterns.
+   3. Make a texinfo/PDF user manual for embroider.
+   4. Incorporate experimental code, improve support for language bindings.
+   5. Better integrate the EmbVector, EmbCircle etc. structs into functions that work with them throughout.
+3. embroider CLI
    1. Incorporate convert tests into -test flag so we don't need emb-test.sh any more.
    2. Add building patterns using Imagemagick style filters and modifiers like -circle to add a circle to the current pattern.
-1. Make a texinfo/PDF user manual for embroider.
-1. Incorporate experimental code, improve support for language bindings.
-1. Better integrate the EmbVector, EmbCircle etc. structs into functions that work with them throughout.
+   3. Make a list of flags that would be useful and describe their operation. o -circle o -rect o -satin
+4. Improve embedded compatibility.
+   1. Remove reliance on slower, memory expensive parts of the C Standard Library that are in the main library, for example, not using printf, sprintf, fprintf etc.
+   2. Make a list of all functions used by the source that aren't implimented here.
+   3. Share heavy memory usage between functions, for example use embBuffer for buffering headers rather than having a seperate `char header[]` variables.
+   4. Reduce calls to malloc when we know the total usage as dynamic memory may not be present and we may need to get rid of malloc entirely.
+   5. Consider using an alternative C standard library for the remaining functions like uclibc.
+   6. Testing framework for the total size of the library under different versions of the code to run AB tests on variants.

 ### Finding fixes